carlcsaposs-canonical/demo-mysql-router-operators/README.md

 1. `build.sh` copies the package directory to the charm directory

-By default, `charmcraft` does not update packages in `requirements.txt` unless you run `charmcraft clean`.

-2. Workaround: remove charmcraft's requirements hash file to tell it to update packages

-3. `charmcraft pack`
+2. `charmcraft pack`

-4. Remove copied package directory from step 1
+3. Remove copied package directory from step 1